Key Takeaway

 Managing Carbohydrate-Heavy Meals

 Festivals, family gatherings, and daily meals in South Asian cultures often center around carbohydrate-rich foods.
-On tirzepatide, you will likely eat smaller portions naturally.
+On tirzepatide, you'll likely eat smaller portions naturally.
 Focus on filling up with protein and vegetable dishes first, then adding rice or roti.
 This approach respects your food traditions while supporting treatment goals.

 Fasting Periods